einfra logoDocumentation

 S3cmd is a free command-line tool that enables you to upload and download data to S3 object storage.
 Written in Python, S3cmd is an open-source project licensed under the GNU Public License v2 (GPLv2), making it free for both personal and commercial use.

 We recommend using the AWS CLI whenever possible, as we encountered some issues with S3cmd.
-For example, bucket names cannot start with numbers or uppercase letters.
+For example, S3cmd cannot work with buckets whose name starts with a number.

 Installing the S3cmd Tool